Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: Shortcuts to adiabaticity for the Jastrow ansatz

-While $\mathscr{H}^{\prime}(t)$ contains non-local terms which may be difficult to implement in an experiment, as we have shown, the parent Hamiltonian of the complex-valued TDJA $\mathscr{H}(t)$ provides a feasible alternative.
-Furthermore, it is straightforward to check that when $\eta(t)=0$, $\mathscr{H}_{0}^{\prime}(t)$ bears the same form as $\mathscr{H}(t)$, except for the fact that the driving in the former is $\omega(t)$ while in the latter is $\Omega(t)$, and the different expressions for the time-dependent constants $\mathscr{E}_{0}^{\prime}(t)$ and $\mathscr{E}(t)$.
-Similar observations are discussed in Ref.~\cite{delcampo2013shortcuts,deffner2014classical}, where the interactions have scaling properties.
-However, here we do require scaling interactions.
+Although the momentum dependence of $\hat{\mathscr{H}}^{\prime}(t)$ can make it difficult to implement in a given platform, we note that the parent Hamiltonian of the complex-valued TDJA $\hat{\mathscr{H}}(t)$ provides a feasible alternative, being local as long as the many-body phase operation $\mathscr{U}_{P}(\bm{x},\,t)$ can be implemented.
+Furthermore, it is straightforward to check that when $\eta(t)=0$, $\hat{\mathscr{H}}_{0}^{\prime}(t)$ bears the same form as $\hat{\mathscr{H}}(t)$, except for the fact that the driving frequency in the former is $\omega(t)$ while in the latter it is $\Omega(t)$, and that they also differ in the expressions for the time-dependent constants $\mathscr{E}_{0}^{\prime}(t)$ and $\mathscr{E}(t)$.
+Similar observations are discussed in Ref.~\citep{delcampo2013shortcuts,deffner2014classical}, where the interactions have scaling properties.
+However, our approach lifts such a restriction.

-In what follows, we shall apply the analysis in this section and Sec.~\ref{sec:Imposing-Hermicitiy} to the cases of vanishing $\eta(t)$, CS, hyperbolic, and LL models, and find that our results can be explicitly applied to describe the exact dynamics of these one-dimensional strongly-correlated systems.
+In what follows, we shall apply the analysis in the preceding sections to describe the exact dynamics of these one-dimensional strongly-correlated systems.
+To this end, we discuss specifically the case of vanishing $\eta(t)$ and the CS, hyperbolic, and LL models.